Martha Rountree: After Meet the Press

 Rountree founded Leadership Foundation, a 501(c)3 entity (educational), and Leadership Action, a 501(c)4 entity (lobbying), located on MacArthur Boulevard, in Cabin John, MD - near her home on Comanche Court in Bethesda, Maryland, in the suburbs of Washington, DC where she lived with Presbrey.

 The board of directors and advisory board of Leadership Foundation included some of the leading political figures of her era.

-The foundation published the Leadership Action Alert political newsletter which was mailed on a regular basis to its thousands of members across the country.
+The foundation published the Leadership Action Alert political newsletter, which was mailed on a regular basis to its thousands of members across the country.
 It also served as the umbrella foundation for special projects, such as the National Center for Pan-American Studies (NCPAS), a group chaired by Joseph Quinn, which created a political youth leadership exchange program between students in Latin America and the United States.
 The NCPAS was a member group of the IYY Commission (International Youth Year, a UN sponsored program) as well as a participant in the White House Working Group on Central America.
 Rountree's relationship with the Reagan White House was a close one.

-In her later years, Rountree's vision had grown quite feeble but she never let on.
-Only her closest friends were aware that her many years in the bright klieg lights of television had taken its toll on her own physical vision (by the mid-1980s she was practically blind), but still her sense of patriotism and heart-felt "vision" of a greater America remained very strong.
-Her activities with Leadership Foundation served as the final chapter in her long life.
-In the end of her life, though, her many beautiful memories of famous people and world changing events, were slowly taken away from her.
+In her later years, Rountree's vision grew quite feeble.
+Only her closest friends were aware that her many years in the bright klieg lights of television had taken its toll on her physical vision.

 Rountree won a Peabody Award for her role as co-founder and producer of Meet the Press.

 Rountree died in Washington, DC, from complications of Alzheimer's disease aged 87.